Filienko/ScSwinFormer/README.md

 Before running scFormer,please modify your file path and names (two files: the preprocessed scRNA-seq data file and its cell-type file).
 Please make sure your data file format: count matrix dimension is (genes*cells), label dimension is (1*cells).

-Example data can be found in https://figshare.com/s/7651fa9725807dfb3dbc，Save to file path 'data/Adipose/'.
+Example data can be found in https://figshare.com/s/7651fa9725807dfb3dbc, Save to file path 'data/Adipose/'.

 # Citation:
 Please cite our paper if you use the code.